-Investments accounted for using the equity method, relate to an equity investment in the associate Exide Leclanché Energy Private Limited (ELEPL) - Nexcharge at 19.85% (2019: 25.01%).
+Investments accounted for using the equity method, relate to:

+• An equity investment in the associate Exide Leclanché Energy Private Limited (ELEPL) - Nexcharge at 16.00% (2020: 19.85%).
+Through the shareholder agreement, the Group is guaranteed one seat on the Board of ELEPL and participates in all significant financial and operating decisions.
+The Group has therefore determined that it has significant influence over this entity, even though it only holds 16% of the voting rights.
 As this Indian associate is a private entity there is no quoted price available.